Balionelis/SkyCryptPlus/README.md

-   npm run package-all    # For Windows and Linux npm run package-win    # For Windows only npm run package-linux  # For Linux only
+   npm run package-all    # For Windows and Linux npm run package-win    # For Windows only npm run package-linux  # For Linux only npm run package-deb    # For Debian package only
    ```

 ## How to Use